aku24-training/pangenome/README.md

 # Pangenome Analysis

-A tutorial on pangenome analysis with Roary.
+This is a tutorial on pangenome analysis with Roary.